AqeelNasrullah/anaajtrade/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Clone or Download the project

+Use **git clone <url>**.
+Get url by clicking on Code button at top right corner or simply download the zip folder.
+Follow the steps to setup or download dependencies.
+- Open cmd or terminal inside project directory
+- Type command **composer install** and hit enter.
+- Type command **npm install** and hit enter.
+- Copy **.env.example** file and change the name to **.env**.
+- Update file with your database credentials.
+- Type command **php artisan migrate** and hit enter.
+- Type command **php artisan db:seed** and hit enter.
+- Now type command **php artisan serve** and hit enter to start laravel developement server.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).